DaniNedo/daninedo.github.io/_posts/2019-07-18-startingEmbeddedProgramming.md

 comments: true
 ---

-Have you been playing with Arduino and want to step up the game?
 Switching to a different development environment can be intimidating, specially when you don't know what tools you need to install and how to use them.
 In this article we will discuss in a generic way the minimum requirements to start your embedded journey.

 ## Background
 If you are reading this I assume that you have at least some experience blinking